This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Prepare your carrots and daikon by peeling and finely julienning them, stuff them into a few mason jars, or any airtight container.
+• Peel and finely julienne 2 large carrots and 1 daikon radish by cutting them into thin, uniform strips, resembling matchsticks.
+Stuff them into a few mason jars or any airtight container.

-• In a large pot, bring your water, both vinegars, sugar, and salt to a boil.
-Remove from heat and pour the liquid over your prepared carrots and daikon in the jars
+• In a large pot, combine 1 cup water, 1 cup white vinegar, 2 cups rice wine vinegar, ยฝ cup granulated sugar, and 1 tablespoon salt.
+Stir to combine and bring the mixture to a boil.
+Remove the liquid from the heat and pour it over the prepared carrots and daikon in the jars.

-• Allow the liquid to cool to room temperature, then place the lids on your containers and keep it in the fridge for up to a month.
-You can use them immediately or allow them to set up in the fridge a bit before using.
+• Allow the liquid to cool to room temperature before placing the lids on the containers.
+Store in the fridge for up to one month!
+You can use them immediately or allow them to chill in the fridge before enjoying.

 Nutrition